 Atmocean uses wave energy to pump seawater to shore.
 Our industrial partners are able to desalinate the seawater using the pressure alone with no external energy source.
-The resulting fresh water is then put through drip irrigation systems able to irrigate 15-30 hectares of land.
+The resulting fresh water is then put through hydroponic drip irrigation systems able to irrigate green houses located on 15-30 hectares of land.
 This allows us to grow food, create jobs, and sink carbon throughout the world’s coastal deserts.

 THE BIG PICTURE